nextrace1/tron_forensic_mcp/README.md

 # TRON Forensics MCP Server

 A Model Context Protocol (MCP) server providing blockchain forensic analysis tools for investigating TRON USDT transactions.
-Designed for use with Claude Desktop, Claude.ai, or any MCP-compatible client.
+Designed for use with Claude Desktop, Claude.ai, or any MCP-compatible client. *Code and demo available upon request.*

 ## Features